2026 United States House of Representatives elections in Connecticut

-The 2026 United States House of Representatives elections in Connecticut will be held on November 3, 2026, to elect the five U.S. representatives from the State of Connecticut, one from each of the state's congressional districts.
+The 2026 United States House of Representatives elections in Connecticut will be held on November 3, 2026, to elect the five U.S. representatives from the state of Connecticut, one from each of the state's congressional districts.
 The elections will coincide with other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
+The primary elections took place on August 11, 2026.

 District 1

 The 1st district is located in the north-central part of the state and includes the capital city, Hartford.
 The incumbent is Democrat John Larson, who was re-elected with 63.1% of the vote in 2024.

-Larson has faced criticism due to his age; he would turn 80 during his next term.
-He is expected to face several challengers in the Democratic primary, but has repeatedly said he will run for re-election.
+Larson faced criticism due to his age; he would turn 80 during the next term.
+He faced several challengers in the Democratic primary, but repeatedly said he would run for re-election.
+The state Democratic primary endorsed his most prominent opponent, former Hartford mayor Luke Bronin, who ultimately defeated Larson in a landslide.
+Other candidates in the primary included Ruth Fortune, a member of the Hartford Board of Education, and Jillian Gilchrest, a state representative.

+Bronin will face Republican Amy Chai in the general election.